ptitSeb/box64/docs/README.md

 Notes about Wine
 ----

 Wine64 is supported on box64.
+Proton should also work.
 Be aware that 64-bit Wine also includes 32-bit components, to be able to run 32-bit Windows programs.
 The 32-bit apps will need box86 and will not run without it.
 On a system where both box64 and box86 are present and working, a wine 64-bit setup can run both 32-bit and 64-bit Windows programs (just use `wine` and `wine64` respectively)

 ----